 Gatling Executor

-We support Gatling version 3+.
+We support Gatling versions 3 or higher.

 Run Gatling Tool